rnnc/commonvideoparser/README.md

 ##### To Do :
 - Add typings file
-- Better documentation for what API data is being returned
 - Non specifc get function that auto parses link and gets data
+- Make returned data fields/objects more consistent

 # Installation